davidB/handlebars_misc_helpers/README.md

 </tr>
 </table>

-Note: YAML & TOML content are used as input and output format for json data.
-So capabilities are limited to what json support (eg. no date-time type like in TOML).
+Note: YAML & TOML content are used as input and output formats for JSON data.
+So capabilities are limited to what JSON support (eg. no date-time type like in TOML).

-### Edition via jsonnet
+### Edition via Jsonnet

-For more advanced edition of json, you can use jsonnet.
+For a more advanced edition of JSON, you can use Jsonnet.

 > A data templating language for app and tool developers

-- See the doc of [jsonnet](https://jsonnet.org/learning/tutorial.html) for more samples, syntax info,...
+- See the doc of [jsonnet](https://jsonnet.org/learning/tutorial.html) for more samples, and syntax info,...
 - This block can be combined with conversion helper/block for YAML & TOML to provide edition capabilities for those format
-- the output should a valid json, except if `string_output = false` is set as parameter of the block.
+- the output should be a valid JSON, except if `string_output = false` is set as a parameter of the block.

 <table>
 <tr>